 - a.
-Pays agreed upon Housing Assistance Payment to landlord on time every month. - b.
-Reports monthly HAP payments to VCRHYP by the 15th of the following month. - c.
-Conducts annual rent calculation based on income assessment completed by Sponsor Agency and submitted to VCRHYP.
+Pays Security deposit - b.
+Pays agreed upon Housing Assistance Payment to landlord on time every month. - c.
+Reports monthly HAP payments to VCRHYP by the 15th of the following month. - d.
+Conducts annual and interim recertification rent calculation based on income assessment completed by Sponsor Agency and submitted to VCRHYP.

-XI.
+XIV.
 DOCUMENATION REQUIREMENTS

-Responsible parties are required to keep the following documentation on record for up to 5 years after Household exits program.
+Responsible parties are required to keep the following documentation on record for up to 5 years after household exits program.
 Client records should be kept in secure locations, including a locked cabinet, password protected server or computer, or other secure location.